awolski/awolski.github.io/now.md

 I'm in training for my first 70.3 in September.

 I'm also taking a year off alcohol.
 I started on 4th January 2018.
-So far I'd have to say my life is significantly better without alcohol than with it.
+My life is significantly better without alcohol than with it.

-And as always, I try and read, and think, as much as possible.
+And as always, I try and read, think, and question, as much as possible.